To me, this work carries a lot of the same characteristics of ancient Egyptian

-extensive effort it took to create.
+Clearly, documenting the Norman Invasion from the victors’ point of view was the purpose behind this work.
+The narrative must’ve been carefully planned and arranged, due to the extensive effort it took to create.
 However, figures, patterns and subjects have a certain energy to them which lend me to believe it was built within the “momentum of the workflow”, if you take my meaning.

 Line carries this work.
 Generally, with some variation, lines are the shapes and they define the framing motifs and letterforms.
 This work is not meant to “reach out” and grab the observer’s attention through sharp or offensive contrasts or radical formal choices.
 It is academic, interlacing visuals with text to maximize its communicative utility.
 The embellishments of monochromatic color and value are nearly muted.
-However, the seamless melding of
+However, the seamless melding of pattern and timing is an undeniable strength of this work.

 The consideration of depth is abrupt, and nearly flat.
 Because shapes have almost no embellishment, I would argue they’re more planar than decorative.
 Again, the simplicity of this component clears more clutter away from the message.
 Pictorially, taking in the entire breadth of this work is not reasonable.
 Area-to-area, which equates to statement-to-statement, elements are distributed in an even, diffuse manner with a horizontal flow.